jcoyne/code4lib-2024-ai-workshop/README.md

 ## Starting the database
 * Start docker
-* Open a terminal in this directory and start the database by running: `docker compose up`
+* Open a terminal in this directory and start the database by running: `docker compose up db`

 ### What's included
 * Postgres 15: https://postgresapp.com/